LucasBerbesson/rereplace/README.md

 Rereplace is a module to transform a string matching a regex A into a string matching a regex B (and vice-versa).
 It automatically detects the regex of the input and transfers it into the other regex format.

 You just need to write down 2 correct regexes with matching named groups and the package will handle the transformations.

+Here is  [a good site](https://pythex.org/) to try your regexes.

 Works with Python 3+